Peer To Peer Lending Defaults – How Are They Handled?

 In early 2016, I decided to exit Funding Circle due to the interest rates.
 I sold all but three of my loans on the secondary market and never looked back.
 The remaining three unsecured loans are still in default and two will probably be total losses despite Funding Circle’s very capable recovery ability.
 Funding Circle provides sporadic recovery updates on their website.

-Two of my defaulted loans are property related and Funding Secure appears to be handling them appropriately.
+Two of my defaulted loans are property related and while recovery is slow, Funding Secure appears to be handling them appropriately.
 One loan has been in recovery since February 2015, and the other since June 2015.
-With property recovery, the legal process can be lengthy.
-The receivers are actively marketing the assets but I expect recovery to take some time.
-When you invest in property loans and they default, be prepared for a significant wait before your funds are recovered.
+With property recovery, the legal process can be lengthy even when the receivers are actively marketing the assets.
+When you invest in property loans and they default, be prepared for a significant recovery wait.

 Funding Secure is very good about keeping lenders updated through their website, even if there is nothing to report.